Figure skating at the 2019 Winter Universiade

 Figure skating at the 2019 Winter Universiade was held on March 7-9 at the Platinum Arena in Krasnoyarsk, Russia.
 Medals were awarded in men's singles, ladies' singles, pairs, ice dancing, and synchronized skating.

 Regulations

 Skaters who were born between 1 January 1994 and 31 December 2001 are eligible to compete at the Winter Universiade if they are registered as proceeding towards a degree or diploma at a university or similar institute, or obtained their academic degree or diploma in the year preceding the event.

 In pairs and ice dance, only one partner must be a citizen of the country for which they are competing.
-Each nation may send a maximum of three entries per discipline, except synchronized skating for which the maximum is two teams.
+Each nation may send a maximum of three entries per discipline, except in synchronized skating for which the maximum is two teams.